4 Ways Small DMOs Can Plan for Busy Seasons

 The Canadian Government also launched the Rediscover Main Streets Initiative aimed at reinvigorating tourism along Atlantic Canada’s main streets, and part of the goal is to get local residents involved in the recovery.
 According to a statement, the initiative “will contribute up to $10 million to provide funds to non-profit organizations across Atlantic Canada, including business improvement associations, tourism associations, chambers of commerce, and destination marketing organizations to help them generate new ideas that inspire locals and tourists alike to rediscover all that their main streets, downtowns, and neighborhoods have to offer.”

-Local businesses need all the tourism dollars they can get this year and small DMOs are rolling out all the stops to make sure visitors know about them.
+Local businesses are important staples in any community, and small DMOs should be rolling out all the stops to make sure visitors know about them.
 Even with a small staff and budget, it just takes one social share from a traveler who cares about your mission to create a snowball effect of support.

 Think of how you can repurpose old UGC and blog posts from your website and update them for the season.
 Much of your content is probably more evergreen than you realize!